natkinson1/backgammon-AI/README.md

 ## Moving a piece off the board

-At the ending stage of a game when all your pieces are home.
-To take the pieces off the board the destination is:
+At the ending stage of a game when all your pieces are home, to take the pieces off the board the destination is:

 X home board : -1